-Having established that gestures have an iconic component reminiscent of iconic signs, the key question is how these iconic enrichments are distributed across the inferential typology.
-As we will now see, none of the gestures in (17)a-c have quite the same properties as iconic modulations of the type that we find in sign language.
-Co-speech gestures have been shown to behave like triggers of presuppositions of a particular sort (called 'cosuppositions', sometimes used as a mnemonic for 'conditionalized presuppositions'), and thus fail to be at-issue, unlike many iconic modulations found in sign language.
-By contrast, post-speech gestures trigger 'supplements', which is the type of meaning encoded by non-restrictive relative clauses (Potts 2005); for this reason, they too fail to be at-issue.
-Pro-speech gestures, for their part, make at-issue contributions, but unlike signs (including ones with iconic modulations) they are not conventional words at all, and are thus expressively limited for other reasons.
-The typology is illustrated in (19), and it turns out to be crucial to answer (plausibly in the negative, as argued in Schlenker 2018b) the question whether speech with gestures 'equals' sign with iconicity.
-Note that the disgusted facial expressions in the first and second cells of the last row of (19) are co-sign and post-sign gestures, which are not signs themselves.
+and thus fail to be at issue, unlike many iconic modulations found in sign language.
+Post-speech gestures trigger 'supplements', which is the type of meaning encoded by non-restrictive relative clauses (Potts 2005); for this reason, they too fail to be at-issue.
+Prospeech gestures, for their part, make at-issue contributions, but unlike signs (including ones with iconic modulations) they are not conventional words at all, and are thus expressively limited for other reasons.
+The typology is illustrated in (22), and it turns out to be crucial to answer (in the negative, we think) the question whether speech with gestures 'equals' sign with iconicity.

-(19) Typology of iconic enrichments and replacements (after Schlenker 2018b)
+(22) Typology of iconic enrichments and replacements (after Schlenker 2018b)

-Co-speech/co-sign gestures Post-speech/post-sign gestures Iconic modulations Pro-speech/pro-sign gestures Meaning cosuppositions (= presuppositions of a special sort) supplements (like non-restrictive relative clauses) at-issue or not, depending on the case at-issue, with an additional non-at- issue component in some cases Speech Asterix will punish his enemy.
+Co-speech/co-sign gestures Post-speech/post-sign gestures Iconic modulations Pro-speech/pro-sign gestures Meaning cosuppositions (= presuppositions of a special sort) supplements (like non-restrictive relative clauses) at-issue or not, depending on the case at-issue, with an additional non-at-issue component in some cases Speech Asterix will punish his enemy.
 Asterix will punish his enemy The talk was loooong.
 His enemy, Asterix is going to Sign IX-arc-b NEVER [SPEND MONEY] IX-arc-b NEVER SPEND MONEY] b - POSS-1 GROUP GROW [currently unclear]

-To illustrate this typology, we note that the iconic enrichments in the positive sentences in (17) display radically different behaviors under negation, as seen in (20).
-The first thing a
+To illustrate this typology, we note that the iconic enrichments in the positive sentences in (21) display radically different behaviors under negation, as seen in (23).